NPSA Menu

 • Format all 16:9 (wide format)

 Original Scientific Abstract presentations will be during one of four two-hour sessions, two on Friday and two on Saturday.
+Please check the scientific program to confirm which day and which time(s) you are presenting.

 Arrive at least 60 minutes before your presentation.
-Bring the presentation (Power Point, etc) on a thumb drive to hand to the audio-visual desk.
+Bring the presentation (Power Point, etc.) on a thumb drive to hand to the audio-visual desk.
 It will be in the back of the room.
 At the podium you will have a monitor and a “clicker” to advance your slides.
 Note that ‘presenter mode’ is not available at the podium; please print and bring your speaker notes separately.

 A robust scientific debate is of great importance to the NPSA.
 So, our meeting includes discussants and closers for papers.
 A discussant is an NPSA member who has reviewed the paper and has prepared questions.
 Abstracts in the resident competition will be assigned a discussant; a member of the NPSA.
 There will be 3 minutes for discussion and Q and A with a 1-minute warning.
-Presenters are responsible for sending their manuscript in advance to the person who has been assigned as the discussant.
+The North Pacific Surgical Association will reach out to all presenters with contact information for their discussant.

+Presenters are responsible for sending a draft of their manuscript to the person who has been assigned as the discussant at least 2 weeks in advance of the annual meeting.
 If you don’t have it ready by the time it is due, it is helpful for the discussant to have more information than just the abstract, so send whatever you have ready.

-3-minute period after the presentation.
-In the event a discussant is unable to attend, they should send their questions to the moderators or email them to admin@surgicalcs.com.
+Moderators will field discussant questions live with the abstract presenter during a 3-minute period after the presentation.
+In the event a discussant is unable to attend, they should send their questions to admin@surgicalcs.com.

 Abstracts in the resident competition must have a senior author or NPSA member close the paper.
-One minute is allowed.
+Presenters who are trainees are not the preferred closer for their own papers, but the senior author can request that the presenter be the closer by emailing admin@surgicalcs.com.
+One minute is allowed for closing.

-All presenters with accepted abstracts will be required to submit a completed manuscript to the American Journal of Surgery.
+All presenters with accepted abstracts will be required to submit a completed

 Please await an email from AJS which will provide an invitation to submit.
 It will contain a link with submission instructions.
 This may arrive before the meeting.
 As some authors may elect to incorporate revisions to their manuscript from the discussions at the meeting, the deadline for manuscript submissions will be set by the NPSA Recorder.
 It is usually the week after the meeting.